-(FTP/SFTP) When used in an upload, this makes curl append to the target file instead of overwriting it.
-If the remote file doesn't exist, it will be created.
-Note that this flag is ignored by some SFTP servers (including OpenSSH).
+(FTP/SFTP) When used in an upload, this will tell curl to append to the target file instead of overwriting it.
+If the file doesn't exist, it will be created.
+Note that this flag is ignored by some SSH servers (including OpenSSH).